Masters Degree: Atmospheric and Oceanic Sciences M.S.Masters Program

 Teaching Experience

-There is no formal requirement for teaching experience at the M.S. level, but it is strongly recommended.
+There is no formal requirement for teaching experience at the M.S. level, but it is strongly recommended and encouraged to gain teaching experience when possible.

-From graduate admission to conferral of degree, normal progress is six academic quarters + 2 summer terms.
-The maximum allowable time limit for the degree is 9 academic quarters + 3 summer terms.
+From graduate admission to conferral of degree, normal progress is six academic quarters + two summer terms for the thesis option.
+For the non-thesis option,normal progress is three academic quarters + one summer term.
+The maximum allowable time limit for the degree is nine academic quarters + three summer terms.

 Disqualification and Appeal of Disqualification